 Pvt.
-Thomas Hodges Garland was born on April 7, 1919, in Cleveland, Ohio, to Thomas A. Garland & Bertha Kiser-Garland.
+Thomas Hodges Garland was born on April 7, 1919, in Cleveland, Ohio, to Thomas A. Garland and Bertha Kiser-Garland.
 His family resided in Newburgh Heights and later in Lakewood, Ohio.
 He left school after completing his first year.
 He registered for the draft on October 16, 1940, named his mother as his next-of-kin, and indicated he was unemployed.
 Thomas was drafted into the U.S. Army on March 28, 1941, and sent to Fort Knox, Kentucky, for basic training.
 It is not known what military unit he was assigned to after he completed his training.

 The 192nd took part in the Louisiana maneuvers in the fall of 1941.
-When the maneuvers ended, the members of the 192nd Tank Battalion was ordered to Camp Polk instead of returning to Ft.
+When the maneuvers ended, the 192nd Tank Battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
 The men had no idea why they had been sent there.
-They were told on the side of a hill was that they were being sent overseas.
-Since most of the men were National Guardsmen it was at this time that members of the battalion, 29 years old or older, or whose National Guard enlistments were about to end were allowed to resign from federal service.
+They were told on the side of a hill that they were being sent overseas.
+Since most of the men were National Guardsmen it was at this time that members of the battalion who were married, 29 years old or older, or whose National Guard enlistments were about to end were allowed to resign from federal service.
 After this was done, they were replaced with men from the 753rd Tank Battalion who either volunteered or had their names drawn from a hat.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.